Holy Rollers (band): History

 Aronstamn and Lambiotte had previously collaborated in the D.C. punk band Grand Mal, which was active from 1983 through 1985, releasing the album Binge Purge on Fountain of Youth Records in 1985.
 The pair eventually started a new band, auditioning several drummers before meeting Micozzi and starting Holy Rollers.
 Micozzi suggested the name for the new band, inspired by the way minister and activist Malcolm X used the term in his autobiography.
 Holy Rollers debuted on March 24, 1989, opening a Fugazi, Swiz, and Edsel show at the Wilson Center, a former church in the Mount Pleasant neighborhood of Washington D.C.

 Following their debut concert, Holy Rollers performed throughout 1989 with groups like Jawbox, Fidelity Jones, and Shudder to Think.
 Also that year, the band's debut EP, Origami Sessions, was released on Dischord Records and Adult Swim Records, the latter a then-new record label by Dischord co-founder, Jeff Nelson.
 Around this time, Holy Rollers frequently collaborated with poet Juliana Luecking on performances and recordings.

 The group's debut album, As Is, was released by Dischord in 1990.
 It was co-produced by the band with Geoff Turner of Gray Matter.
 Aronstamn later remarked that As Is “didn’t capture our live sound" and "the basic tracks just didn’t have the power I felt.”
 The Washington Post described one of the band's performances at a 1990 benefit concert organized by the Positive Force DC punk activist group as "jamming with meaning [...]
 It's amazing. [...]
 The awesome and unutterable power of it!"
 In a favorable review of As Is, Trouser Press observed that Holy Rollers "display a remarkable range of musical knowledge that adequately supplements their limited musical abilities."

+Mark Jenkins' review of As Is in The Washington Post observed that "both song titles such as 'Freedom Asking' and the trio's hortatory style illustrate the Holy Rollers' kinship with Fugazi.
+Yet the Rollers' As Is [...] sometimes goes its own way -- whether with the explicit politics of "Ode to Sabine County" (about a black prisoner beaten to death in a Texas jail) or the agit-folk singalong of "Johnny Greed" (which starts like the Weavers and ends up like Sonic Youth).
+Though As Is is often more likable more for what it intends than what it achieves, such songs as "Machine" are worthy additions to the Dischord canon."